cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C7_JavaScript-Intermediate-Concepts_JavaScript/Class/NOTES.md

 Specifically, we learned how to:

-- TSK
+- Utilize the power of JavaScript Closures
-- TSK
+- Understand and apply objects and arrays in JavaScript
-- TSK
+- Demystify and harness the power of the "_this_" keyword

 ---